TeancumTian/StartUp/conflictTest.md

-I made my first change from the local and push it to gitHub
+I made my first change (now i create conflict from web)from the local and push it to GitHub